galwiner/blog/content/posts/barnes-hut-in-rust/index.md

 ![](Point_quadtree.png)

+The utility of the quad tree is two fold.
+It has more detail (more nodes) where more particles are present, and it enables finding particles stored inside it in an efficient way (because it's a tree structure).
+For these reasons it's extensively used in computer graphics whether gravitationally attracting particles are involved or not (e.g in the old computer game [Worms](https://gamedev.stackexchange.com/questions/158906/destructible-terrain-like-worms)).

 ## Integration of the equations of motion

 Writing down the force equations on every particle is straight forward, if computationally taxing.
 But even if we have infinite computational power, we need some rule for updating the velocities and positions of those particles.
 An update strategy for positions based on a set of difference equations, whether they are equations of Newtonian mechanics or any other differential equations, is a (numeric, discrete) integration scheme.